AustinJoo97/My-Portfolio/README.md

 # My First Portfolio

-This assignment entails the creation of a primitive portfolio webpage using HTML, CSS, and other functionalities such as **media queries, pseudo classes, pseudo elements, CSS variables, and flexbox** to produce a reactive front-end interface.
+This application serves as a portfolio webpage using HTML, CSS, vanilla javascript and other functionalities such as **media queries, pseudo classes, pseudo elements, CSS variables, event listeners, and flexbox** to produce a reactive front-end interface.
 My project consists of a *nav bar, a hero banner, an "about me" section, a partition for projects that will be updated over time, and a contact information pane*.

 ## Deployed Project Link